logzio/logz-docs/_source/logzio_collections/_metrics-sources/app-service-azure-metrics.md

 Start or restart Metricbeat for the changes to take effect.

-{% include metric-shipping/open-dashboard.html title="Azure App Service" %}
+{% include metric-shipping/open-dashboard.html title="Azure App Services monitor" %}

 </div>